fe80Grau/ytdlp2STRM/README.md

 # Windows
-* The next steps are tested over Windows 11 Pro 22H2.
-In Powershell or Windows Terminal with Administrator privileges:
+* The next steps have been tested on Windows 11 Pro 22H2.
+Using Powershell or Windows Terminal with Administrator privileges:
 ```console
 cd C:\ProgramData; git clone https://github.com/fe80Grau/ytdlp2STRM.git;
 ```